 In the eighth semester (or in the final semester for a student completing the bachelor’s degree in fewer than eight semesters), a recipient may request permission for part-time enrollment with pro-rated scholarship support if completion of the degree does not require full-time enrollment in that final semester.

-Semesters spent participating in the Cooperative Education Program or on a leave of absence are not counted against a student's eight full-time semesters of scholarship eligibility.
+Semesters spent participating in the Cooperative Education Program, the Practicum Program, or on a leave of absence are not counted against a student's eight full-time semesters of scholarship eligibility.

 Leave of Absence Policy

-A scholarship recipient may take a one-semester leave of absence during the student’s undergraduate career and put their scholarship “on hold” for reactivation upon the student’s return to Case Western Reserve University.
-Requests for a one semester leave of absence must be submitted in advance to the Office of Undergraduate Studies.
+A scholarship recipient may take a one-semester leave of absence during the student’s undergraduate career and put the scholarship “on hold” for reactivation upon the student’s return to Case Western Reserve University.
+Requests for a one-semester leave of absence must be submitted in advance to the Office of Undergraduate Studies.
 Requests for leaves of absence longer than one semester must be submitted to the Academic Standing Board and will be reviewed on an individual basis.

 A scholarship is automatically terminated upon a student's transfer to another institution or upon permanent separation from the university.